(in chronological order)

 All of us have been affected by the COVID-19 pandemic, including the kids.
 The lockdown is not an overextended school holiday.
 Children struggle through the new routines and limits.
 They need their thoughts and ideas acknowledged, and a means to practice patience and kindness toward others and themselves.
 Journaling through the quarantine is a productive way to reflect calm and appreciation.
 Through writing, observations sharpen, and feelings sort so that paths to peace and solutions reveal themselves.

 Journal On!
-Thoughts Gleaned While Quarantined is available free until June 30th.
-Email me at firstname.lastname@example.org to order your copy.
+Thoughts Gleaned While Quarantined is available NOW!
+Contact me to request your free digital copy.

 Hug Everyone You Know: A Year of Community, Courage, and Cancer chronicles my first year battling breast cancer treatment as a wimpy patient.
 Through journaling and sending emails to family and friends—My Everyone, I was engaged in life’s stories and somehow, found courage.
 I signed the emails with the reminder to “hug everyone you know.”
 Those emails and journal entries are at the heart of my story.
 It was serendipitous that I was able to hone the elusive bravery because less than five years later, metastatic breast cancer popped into my life and onto my vertebrae.
 Writing a hopeful memoir became an imperative goal.
 I couldn’t leave the stories unsaid.

 Oder your personally signed copy here!

 My first children’s picture book!
 Famous Seaweed Soup was a labor of love and holds a special place in my heart.
 Sadly, it is out of print BUT you can view video links and fun facts here.